litmuschaos/litmus-docs/website/docs/concepts/chaos-workflow.md

 - Every Week
 - Every Month

+## Summary
+Chaos Workflow is combination of different steps combined together to perfrom a specific chaos use-case on a Kubernetes system.
+These steps can include install experiment steps, Chaos Engine CR for target selection, revert-chaos steps etc. Chaos Workflows can be scheduled for a later time with the help of Cron Workflows.
+These workflows consist of a cron syntax that is used for scheduling a workflow.
+Once the workflow execution is completed, the resiliency of the targeted application is calculated.
+Several weights are assigned to different experiments in the workflow.
+These weights are used along with the ProbeSuccessPercentage to find out the resiliency score.

 ## Resources

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OuB3dS05DHU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/nqkq7pFI9mM?start=2779" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Learn More